zhihuij/docker-gerrit-jenkins/README.md

 Wait until you see in the output the message `Initialized /var/gerrit` and then the container will exit.

+Note: Maybe you need to change the owner of directory `gerrit` to the user used by the gerrit image (Debian, Mac doesn't need), use `docker run --rm $image_name id $user` to get the uid and gid.

 See [Docker Gerrit Guide](https://gerrit.googlesource.com/docker-gerrit/#initialize-gerrit-db-and-git-repositories-with-docker) for complete instructions.

 ### Step-3: Start the service